 This will, again, require a non-biased tech advisor to help you make the decision.
 This could be an impartial developer or a software development company.

 Have you ever managed a team of developers?
 If you haven’t, be aware of what you are getting into.
 There are 10 Archetypes of Developers, each has its specific characteristics.
-But in general terms, developers are not easy to manage – especially when you are not experienced.
+But in general terms, it’s not easy to build and manage a team of developers, – especially when you are not experienced.